 As a small business owner, you – and only you – are responsible for your retirement nest egg.
-Learning the difference between traditional and Roth IRAs is a good first step toward a healthy financial future.
+Learning the difference between traditional and Roth IRAs is an excellent first step toward a healthy financial future.

-When you are traditionally employed, saving for retirement is usually a simple matter: Pick a plan from the ones your employer has available and remember to take your contributions with you if you move to a new job.
+When you are traditionally employed, saving for retirement is usually straightforward: Pick a plan from your employee benefits package and remember to take your contributions with you if you move to a new job.

-When you own a small or midsize business, however, saving for retirement becomes more complicated.
+However, saving for retirement becomes more complicated when you own a small or midsize business.
 Suddenly, no one is presenting you with plans to choose from or matching your contributions.
 Instead, how you save for retirement is solely up to you.

 If you’re a small business owner who needs to start saving for retirement, it’s time to learn about traditional and Roth individual retirement accounts (IRAs).

 “The differences between a traditional and Roth IRA are regarding the tax benefits, age and income requirements, and withdrawal,” said Alissa Todd, a financial advisor at The Wealth Consulting Group.
-These differences are not necessarily pros or cons, Todd said.
-"What could be a pro for one investor may be a con for another, so it really depends on each person’s financial situation and goal.”
+These differences are not necessarily pros or cons, she explained.
+“What could be a pro for one investor may be a con for another, so it really depends on each person’s financial situation and goal.”

-Both Roth and traditional IRAs have annual contribution limits, which could hinder your ability to save enough for retirement if a single Roth or traditional IRA is your only investment strategy.
+Both Roth and traditional IRAs have annual contribution limits, which may hinder your ability to save enough for retirement if a single Roth or traditional IRA is your only investment strategy.